 9. The view from the bridge.
 Looking right.

 Squamish River Province of British Columbia Canada

-10. And very soon after crossing the bridge there is a
+10. Very soon after crossing the bridge, there is a

 free campground with nine pads.
 No services, no garbage removal.
 Two pit